pydam/EmaLink/Readme.md

 * Weight: 34g
 * Battery life:
     *	Loop/FreeAPS with Omnipod pod: 15-16 days
-    * Loop/FreeAPS with Medtronic 523, 554, 723 or 754 pumps  - 4 days (due to MySentry feature, EmaLink uses much more power, which impacts the battery life)
+    * Loop/FreeAPS with Medtronic 523, 554, 723 or 754 pumps  - 4 days (due to MySentry feature, EmaLink uses much more power, which impacts the battery life); With MySentry disabled, battery life increases to 7+ days
-    * Loop/FreeAPS with other Medtronic pumps - 9+ days
+    * Loop/FreeAPS with other Medtronic pumps - 7+ days
     * AndroidAPS with Omnipod pods: 15-16 days
     * AndroidAPS with Medtronic pumps: 9+ days